Who is Michael the Archangel?

 We first have to determine why the texts reads like this.
 A few pages ago we noted that there are two other princes in this context, the prince of Persia, and the prince of Grecia (verses 13 and 20), making it fitting for the text to say “one of.”
 In fact, there are several princes referenced in the entire book of Daniel:

-The argument fails to consider that the “Lord” in Jude 1:9 is God the Father, in which case Jesus would not be referring to himself in the third person.
+The argument fails to consider that the “Lord” in Jude 1:9 can be the Father, in which case he would not be referring to himself in the third person.
 Jesus himself addresses the Father as “Lord” several times.
-See for example Matthew 4:10 and Matthew 11:25.
+Two examples are Matthew 4:10 and Matthew 11:25.

 Our study has revealed a couple of important facts about Michael the Archangel that I’d like to close by summarizing.